filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should be enabled if the target system runs the PulseAudio sound system.

+### qt5
+Only works if the `headless` flag is disabled.
+Pass the `use_qt=true` option to the `gn gen` command.
+Enable support for the QT toolkit for Chromium to enable better integration with the KDE and other QT-based desktop environments.

+This flag should only be enabled when running Chromium on QT-based platform.

 ### screencast
 Requires `wayland` flag to be enabled.
 Pass the `rtc_use_pipewire=true` option to the `gn gen` command.
 Use the PipeWire server to enable screen and audio capture in Chromium to allow screencast functionality on Wayland.